Volunteers & Interns

 Our roots are as a volunteer program and we continue to depend on the skills and dedication of our volunteers still.

-During training, volunteers receive a free, one-hour screening from a community mental health professional.
 Oftentimes volunteers have suffered the death of a loved one themselves and want to help others cope with loss.
-This screening ensures that prospective volunteers are able to be effective grief counselors.
-We work to ensure sufficient healing time has passed before they attempt to counsel others.
+We screen to ensure that prospective volunteers are able to be effective grief counselors and we work to ensure sufficient healing time has passed before they attempt to counsel others.

 After training, volunteers are assigned clients who live in their proximity for easy access.
 Spanish-speaking volunteers are in especially high demand to serve Spanish-speaking families.